trevorcampbell/shortex/README.md

 automatic equation numbering
 in shortex **requires you to compile your document 4 times.**

-By the way: if, in your travels, you find a really neat package that makes LaTeX less annoying to use, let me know and I'll consider adding it to `shortex.sty`!
+If, in your travels, you find a really neat package that makes LaTeX less annoying to use, post an issue and we'll consider adding it to `shortex.sty`.

 ### Automatic reference typing